sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 var plan = planner.CreatePlanAsync(problem).GetAwaiter().GetResult(); // or obviously just await.. if we're in an async method

 // Verify that applying the plan results in a state that satisfies the goal,
-// printing out the actions included in the plan and the intermediate state in the process.
+// printing out the actions included in the plan and the intermediate state in the process:
 // NB: output is obviously something that could be improved upon.
 In particular, I'm
 // aware that it'd be nice to explictly state what the variables used in the action schema
 // are mapped to at each stage.
 That's a TODO.